gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-02-19-authentication.markdown

 ?>
 {% endhighlight %}

 > ** Note on fields** Although we've used validation, we haven't defined fields for this class.
 In Lithium, we don't need to, but it'll perform a tiny bit better if we do as it skips a DESCRIBE operation (or equivalent).
+In Employees, we specified fields.
+I've not specified fields here so you can get a feel for both options.

 ## Creating our controller